 Over 6 weeks we'll cover basic darkroom skills, including black & white film processing, test strips, contact sheets and negative enlargement.
-We'll delve deep into more advanced techniques like contrast filtration, dodging and burning, combination printing, print toning, hand-coloring, cyanotype, mural printing and more.
+We'll delve deep into more advanced techniques like contrast filtration, dodging and burning, combination printing, hand-coloring, cyanotype, toning and other darkroom effects.
 You'll complete printing assignments each week with included lab hours, plus a final project to be submitted to our regular Student Shows.

 What to bring

 A 35mm or medium format film-based camera.
 We have a limited number of 35mm SLR cameras for rent; please contact us if a camera rental is needed.

 Meets 6 consecutive weeks